+Now that kids are going to school again, I thought I would share this Box Tops Fundraising printable Justin created.
 Box Tops offer an amazing fundraising program for schools to utilize because it incorporates items we use daily within our own homes.
-However, a fundraiser is only as good as the efforts put into it, therefore, Matt, and I created a Box Tops School fundraising idea & free printable kit, for teachers.
+However, a fundraiser is only as good as the efforts put into it; therefore, here’s a Box Tops School fundraising idea & free printable kit, for teachers.
 Today’s helpful tool is sponsored by General Mills® Box Tops for Education™ in partnership with Tap Influence, and all opinions are my own.

 When the boys were little, their school’s Box Top fundraiser would run the entire school year.
 At first all of the classes would turn in droves of Box Tops, but as the school year progressed the excitement would soon fade away.
 The Box Tops program is one of the largest and oldest school fundraising programs in the nation.
 Therefore, it’s vital for schools to not only incorporate Box Tops into the fundraising efforts but also provide a platform that will keep the kids motivated to participate throughout the entire school year.